ooleynich/OOButtonNode/README.md

 firstButton.pressedScale = 0.9
 ```

-Additionaly You can change font and button size(specially for background color using)
+Additionally You can change font and button size(specially for background color using)

 All this logic is in example project.